betatim/carina-jupyterhub/README.md

 Head over to [getcarina.com](https://getcarina.com), register for an account, and fire up a cluster.
-Click "Get access" to download a zipfile containing all the information on how to connect to your cluster.
+Click "Get access" to download a zipfile with the credentials of your cluster.
 This is your *auth file*.

 # Do it yourself